Introducing Solids To Your Breastfed Baby

 BABY-LED WEANING

 Baby-led weaning (BLW) is an alternative approach to introduce complementary foods.
-It is thought of as a low-pressure way of introducing solids which allows the infant to self-regulate their eating.
-Instead of the traditional parent-led approach in which the parent offers their baby pureed foods using a spoon, the baby is allowed to feed themselves foods offered during family meals.
-This practice is thought to allow the infant to explore their foods including the food’s texture, smell and taste.
+Think of it as a low-pressure way of introducing solids which allows your infant to self-regulate their eating.
+Instead of the traditional parent-led approach in which you offer spoon-fed purees, give your baby some of the same foods you prepare for the family meal.
+This practice allows babies to explore their foods including the food’s texture, smell and taste.
 There has been some concern regarding the safety of BLW; however, there is little-to-no evidence supporting concerns of increased risk of choking, anemia, or growth faltering.

 When to Introduce BLW:

-● Wait until at least age 6 months or when your baby is able to sit unsupported with good head
+● age 6 months at least, or when your baby is able to sit unsupported with good head control

 Ways to Safely Serve Table Foods: